Guidelines for Writing a Master Thesis

 - The master thesis is to be submitted in two copies.
 The thesis must be bound in hardcover, in such a way that makes it impossible to exchange individual pages (e.g. thermal, loose-leaf or spiral binding are not allowed).

 - An electronic version of the thesis should be submitted to SIS at the same time.
 Detailed information can be found here.
 The electronic file should not exceed 850 MB in size.

 - The place of submission depends on your study programme and branch.
 Students of mathematics submit three copies of their theses to the head of the State Final Examination Committee (or to the head’s secretary office).
-Students of computer science in branches Computer Graphics and Game Development, Theoretical Computer Science, Software Systems, Artificial Intelligence, and Software and Data Engineering submit three copies to the Department of Theoretical Computer Science and Mathematical Logic for the attention of Mrs. Kateřina Košnářová.
+Students of computer science in branches Computer Graphics and Game Development, Theoretical Computer Science, Software Systems, Artificial Intelligence, and Software and Data Engineering submit three copies to the Department of Software and Computer Science Education for the attention of Mrs. Kateřina Hegrová.
 Students of other branches submit their copies at the secretary office of the particular branch.

 - If the submitted thesis does not meet the formal requirements of Dean's Directive No. 1/2015, the thesis is deemed not to have been submitted.

 - Every submitted master thesis is examined and a report is prepared by the supervisor and the reviewer to assess the content and formal qualities of the work.
 For this purpose there is a pre-printed report form.

 - The supervisor and reviewer submit their reports to the head of the State Final Examination Committee via SIS at least five days before the defence.
 You can read more about the technical details here.
 The reports are also available to the author via SIS.
 We recommend that you become acquainted with the reports so that in the defence you can respond to potential criticism and queries from the examiners appropriately.